 We are excited to share this representative selection of fascinating work in the growing body of research linking plant chemistry to the ecology and evolution of multi-trophic interactions.

 We hope you will enjoy these articles and that they will inspire further advances in the study of chemical ecology.

-Keywords: chemical ecology, plant secondary metabolites, plant volatiles, Pollination, structure activity analysis, multi-trophic interactions, Biodiversity, specificity
+Keywords: chemical ecology, plant secondary metabolites, plant volatiles, pollination, structure activity analysis, multi-trophic interactions, biodiversity, specificity

-Received: 08 Jun 2019;
+Received: 08 June 2019; Accepted: 10 July 2019;

-Edited by: Kazuki Saito, RIKEN Center for Sustainable Resource Science (CSRS), Japan
+Edited and reviewed by: Kazuki Saito, RIKEN Center for Sustainable Resource Science (CSRS), Japan

-Copyright: © 2019 Kato, Massad, Stanton, Vassão and Yamaguchi.
+Copyright © 2019 Kato, Massad, Stanton, Vassão and Yamaguchi.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.

 *Correspondence: Massuo J. Kato, email@example.com; Tara J. Massad, firstname.lastname@example.org; Mariana A. Stanton, email@example.com; Daniel G. Vassão, firstname.lastname@example.org; Lydia F. Yamaguchi, email@example.com